 You may be wondering why the Chinese New Year is celebrated on a different date to other parts of the world.
 Whereas in the western world, the Roman calendar is used to determine the days, months and years, China uses the Lunar calendar, which means the cycle of the moon (as well as the Earth’s cycle around the sun) determines these days.
 A month in China is always 28 days, while the year varies from 353 to 355 days.

-This year, the Chinese New Year is on Saturday 25th of January.
 Festivities in China happen over multiple days, and include decorations, traditional dragon dances, fireworks and gift giving.
 The New Year period ends on the 15th day – a day which is marked by the Lantern Festival.

 It is not just New Year that distinguishes China from other countries around the world.
 The market here is completely different to many other countries, which means different business opportunities and a need for a different digital marketing strategy.
 In this blog, we will look at opportunities in China, as well as some of the main differences you need to be aware of.

-Last year, China overtook the USA as the largest market in the world.
+In 2019, China overtook the USA as the largest market in the world.
 For every popular western mobile app, China has its own version – and one which is tailored to the unique needs of the Chinese market.
 Furthermore, companies like Wish and Ali Baba are successfully expanding into western markets which means more customers and more profits.